kstenschke/doShell/README.md

 This project is a compiler for transpiling and running ShellDo scripts.

-shellDo script enriches shell script with a vocabulary of commands, that invoke existing tools (foremost) to simulate UI interactions.
+shellDo enriches shell script with a vocabulary of commands, that invoke existing tools (foremost) to simulate UI interactions.
 Compiled, the commands resolve to more complex scripts, that vary by target platform.